Frequently Asked Questions

 A: Civil service employees may request a position audit by completing the Position Review Request form and submitting it to HR.
 Your request needs to include a current organization chart.
-We highly recommend talking to your supervisor to ensure he or she is aware you are submitting a request and has the opportunity to discuss other plans that may already be underway, such as department reorganizations, consolidations, addition of staff, etc.
+We highly recommend discussing the situation with your supervisor prior to submitting a request.

-NOTE: Keep in mind, there are four possible outcomes from any position review: no action (no reallocation), reallocation upward, reallocation downward, or reallocation in the same range.
-More work doesn’t mean higher-level work, so a position review request based solely on the volume of work you’re doing will most likely result in no action.
+NOTE: Be aware that a review may result in no action, reallocation upward, or reallocation downward.
+More work does not necessarily mean higher-level work; therefore, a Position Review Request based solely on the volume of work will most likely result in no action.

 Q: Do civil service employees receive regular pay increases?

 A: Yes.
 Civil service employees receive salary increases on their periodic increment date (PID) until they reach the top of their salary range.
 NOTE: PIDs are based on hire date and starting salary and are established by Washington State.

 If you have questions about your PID, contact your supervisor or HR Partner.

 Annual across-the-board increases may also be granted depending on approval of the university.
 NOTE: When across-the-board Increases are granted, they are typically effective on July 1, the start of the new fiscal year.

 Q: Do exempt employees receive regular pay increases?

 A: Annual across-the-board increases may be granted depending on approval of the university.
 NOTE: When across-the-board Increases are granted, they are typically effective on July 1, the start of the new fiscal year.

 Disability Accommodations for Staff and Faculty